safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 ## Rudder introduction
 [Rudder][rudder] is an open source configuration and security managament tool.
-It comes with a multi tenant control plane for managing and monitoring groups of nodes/agent in a central place.
+It comes with a multi tenant control plane for managing and monitoring groups of nodes/agents in a central place.
 Because Rudder i built on the highly efficient [Cfengine core][cfcore] it consumes very little resources, is blazingly fast and scales from a handful of nodes to many thousands.

 You can choose to purchase a Rudder subscription support plan from Normation, the company behind Rudder, in order to get predictability for product development and maintenance and different support SLAs.
+Normation also offers training and consulting regarding Rudder.
 Or you can choose to install and support it yourself by means of the friendly souls at Normation et.  al that provides ready to use software packages, Ansible collection etc. for the most common platforms.

 The leading theme through this blog series is how to glue together existing technologies to achieve a higher goal, previously, using the Ansible Terraform